 Utilizing a comprehensive security automation and orchestration solution to improve your incident alert management process is the best way to ensure your organization is protected and hold onto your valuable SecOps employees.

-There are too many alerts…
+The problem: There are too many alerts…

 The importance of having security solutions in place to protect your organization cannot be emphasized enough.
 Just in 2017, there have been numerous cyberattacks that halted business operations and impacted companies in over 100 countries.
 To prevent these types of attacks, security systems must issue alerts to the SecOps team to draw their attention to potentially suspicious activity for further investigation.